ChrisBabcock24/Statistical-Modelling-Project/README.md

 Finding more insights that affect the rating.
 Finding other documentation to use in tables.
 I would find better methods to clean null values without losing a substantial amount of relevent data.
 Create a model that better explained the variance.
 Find other input variables.

+NOTE: CHANGED API REQUESTS TO STORE THE ORIGINAL REFERENCED LATITUDE AND LONGITUDE IN DATAFRAMES TO BE ABLE TO MERGE LATER NOTICED THIS WHEN RE-SUBMITTING PROJECT.
+ALL VISUALIZATIONS MADE WERE CREATED IN THE NOTEBOOK - Visualization Exploration.ipynb ONE EXAMPLE WAS PROVIDED IN THE ASSIGNMENT NOTEBOOK AS WELL.
+EDA PROCESS WAS PERFORMED IN NOTEBOOK eda_stats_model_Testing.ipynb THIS WAS DONE TO BETTER ORGANIZE AND NOT CLUTTER THE MAIN NOTEBOOK PROVIDED BY THE BOOTCAMP